exercism/python/exercises/concept/strings/.docs/instructions.md

 ## 3. Reformat a log line

-Implement a function that reformats the log line, putting the message first and the log level after it in parentheses:
+Implement the `reformat` function to reformat the log line, putting the message first and the log level after it in parentheses:

 ```python
 >>> reformat("[INFO]: Operation completed")